hipe/tmx/lib/skylab/basic/doc/issues/006-developing-a-pattern-language-for-abstract-structures.md

 we can say that in this context an `array~` IS-A `dictionary~` (but not the reverse, get it?).

+(this relationship in general between two `semantic structure patterns` when, given some context of operations we care about, one has all the operations (and more) of the other for that context, we refer to the one as a `semantic superset` of the other (for that contetxt), and the other as a `semantic subset` of the one. we may explore this further later :[#016])

 that took a lot of saying to get to that point but this gives you a hint of where we're going with this: